Eurolinguistics: Grammatical features

 The most current gender systems in Europe are twofold (masculine vs. feminine, e.g. in the Romanic languages, or uter vs. neuter, e.g. in Swedish and Danish); but there are also languages that are threefold (e.g. Slavic, German) or lack grammatical gender at all (e.g. English, Hungarian, Finnish).
 The problem of gender also concerns the system of personal pronouns.
-We normally distinguish between three persons singular and three persons plural, but there are also some languages that have specific words for the dual (e.g. Slovene).
-In the 3rd person singular we often have a distinction according to grammatical gender; in English, though, the choice is determined by natural gender; in Hungarian and Finnish we have no differentiation at all, in the Scandinavian languages on the other hand we have a differentiation that incorporate both grammatical and natural gender.
-In some languages the grammatical gender is also relevant in the 3rd pl. (e.g. the Romance languages).

-Whereas traditionally we group languages according to historical language families (e.g. Indo-European languages, Uralic languages), a more modern way is to look at grammatical features from a synchronic point of view.
+Whereas languages are traditionally grouped according to linguistic genealogy, a more modern way is to look at grammatical features from a synchronic point of view.
 A certain number of common structural features would then characterize a sprachbund.
-For Europe, the most prominent sprachbund that we can determine is referred to as SAE (= Standard Average European) or Charlemagne sprachbund.
+For Europe, one of the most prominent proposed sprachbunds is referred to as Standard Average European (SAE) or the Charlemagne sprachbund.
 Haspelmath (2001) illustrates that German, Dutch, French, Occitan and Northern Italian are the most central members of this sprachbund.
 Important features are (cf., e.g., Haspelmath 2001, Heine/Kuteva 2006):